rickakell/parallelMergeSort/README.md

 ## Doxygen

-To see the doxygen generated documentation for this code, open up index.html in your browser of choice.
+To see the doxygen generated documentation for this code open index.html in your browser of choice.

 ## Run Time Visualization